-The models that comprise the TOE have common security characteristics.
-These differing characteristics affect only non-TSF relevant functionality (such as throughput, processing speed, number and type of network connections supported, number of concurrent connections supported, and amount of storage) and therefore support security equivalency of the ASA Virtual in terms of models.
+The appliances that comprise the TOE have common hardware characteristics.
+On the other hand, the differing characteristics affect only non-TSF relevant functionality (such as throughput, processing speed, number and type of network connections supported, number of concurrent connections supported, and amount of storage) and therefore support security equivalency of the ASAs in terms of hardware.